LinkWellNodes/Documentation/blog/Chainlink-Basic-Request-Model-Architectures/index.md

 > _**Looking for a Chainlink oracle, oracle address, or job id?**_
 >
-> View our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing), which has everything you need to get started requesting data.
+> View our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing), which has everything you need to get started requesting data from our reliable, distributed oracle infrastructure.

 ## What is Chainlink's Basic Request (Direct Request) Model?